Sark: French literature

-Maurice Leblanc's horror/mystery novel L'Île aux Trente Cercueils (translated in English as The Secret of Sarek) features an island called Sarek, off the coast of Brittany, which bears obvious similarities to Sark.
+Maurice Leblanc's horror/mystery novel L'Île aux Trente Cercueils (translated in English as The Secret of Sarek) features a French island called Sarek, off the coast of Brittany, which bears obvious geographical similarities to Sark.

 In music

 Irish musician, composer and singer Enya's 2015 album Dark Sky Island was inspired by Sark's designation as the first 'dark sky island'.
 Certain songs on the album, the title track especially, explore the stars, skies and nature.

 Dutch electronic musician Legowelt released a three-track 12" single named after the island, "Sark Island Acid", on the American record label L.I.E.S. in 2011.